What Makes self esteem journal prompts for kids a Game-Changing Habit?

 I conduct short reflections every four weeks:

 You can follow the same three-step review.
-Data from those mood numbers often show small rises, which boosts intrinsic motivation.
+Data from those mood numbers often show small rises, which boost intrinsic motivation.

 Linking Journaling With Broader Supports